SHOWS AND TICKETS

 To the rejoicing of all the animals of the savannah, a new prince is born, to just King Mufasa and his wife.
 The cub grows up into a lively youngster whose best friends are the sarcastic hornbill Zazu and the beautiful and feisty lioness Nyla.
 Together they play and discover their homeland in joy, until one day King Mufasa is tragically killed and Simba is replaced by his evil Uncle Scar, and retreats to the jungle to grow up with the hilarious meerkat Timon and the big-hearted wildebeest Pumba.
 But he can?t turn his back on the kingdom forever, and now he must act and stop Scar from destroying the Pride.
 Join Simba as he takes the journey to his destiny, learning about life, and love, along the way!

-Lastly, from the underground dance clubs of 1950s Memphis, Tennessee, comes a hot new Broadway musical that bursts off the stage with explosive dancing, irresistible songs and a thrilling tale of fame and forbidden love.
+From the underground dance clubs of 1950s Memphis, Tennessee, comes a hot new Broadway musical that bursts off the stage with explosive dancing, irresistible songs and a thrilling tale of fame and forbidden love.
 Inspired by actual events, Memphis is about a radio DJ who wants to change the world and a club singer who is ready for her big break.
 Winner of the Tony Award for Best Musical, Memphis features an original score by Bon Jovi's David Bryan that evokes the powerhouse funk of James Brown, the hot guitar riffs of Chuck Berry, the smooth harmonies of the Temptations and the silken, bouncy pop of the great girl groups of the period.
 Turn up that dial!
-It's time for Broadway's roof-raising rock 'n' roll musical, Memphis!
+It's time for Broadway's roof-raising rock 'n' roll musical, Memphis.

 Pinkalicious can't stop eating pink cupcakes despite warnings from her parents.
 Her pink indulgence lands her at the doctor's office with Pinkititis, an affliction that turns her pink from head to toe—a dream come true for this pink loving enthusiast.
 But when her hue goes too far, only Pinkalicious can figure out a way to get out of this predicament.